talshva/HAUV-Final-Engineering-Project/README.md

 ## Operating Code

+In general, all nessessary nodes (including the agent) should be automaticaly run on startup.
+For manual operation:

 ### Running the agent:
 On the UP board, run:
 `ros2 run micro_ros_agent micro_ros_agent serial -b 115200 --dev /dev/ttyUSB0`